freshvanillacent/hello-world/README.md

 Why hello.

-I am Dot Newton, and I have nearly no idea what to do with myself.
+I am Fresh Vanilla Cent, and I have nearly no idea what to do with myself.